theogravity/apifire/README.md

 ### Quick usage

-In the directory where the `generator-ts-openapi-server` generated service is, run:
+In the directory where the `apifire-server` generated service is, run:

 `$ apifire api.yaml api-server`